 You must have access, on a regular basis, to a computer that supports the Canvas minimum specifications and has an active connection to the Internet.
 See the minimum computer specification requirements at www.nmjc.edu/distancelearning/coursescourseschedules/Canvasinstructions.aspx.

-This course is designed so that you work and learn throughout the week and do not attempt to study on just day or night.
+This course is designed so that you work and learn throughout the week and do not attempt to study on just one day or night.
 You must decide if your life situation will allow you to do that within the time frames outlined in this course.
 If not I would advise you to consider re-taking this class when you have more control over your schedule.
-Thank-you.

 You should refer to the Announcements on an almost daily basis to stay current.
 It is your responsibility to keep up with all your work and the due dates.